tailcallhq/tailcallhq.github.io/docs/contributors/bounty.md

 ## Teamwork Makes the Dream Work

-- **Join Us on Discord:** Our Discord server is THE place to collaborate, get tips, and find your next bestie.
+- **Join Us on Discord:** Our [Discord](https://discord.gg/kRZBPpkgwq) server is THE place to collaborate, get tips, and find your next bestie.
 Let’s make magic together.
 - **Share the Love:** Inspired by someone’s PR?
 Working together?
-Feel free to split that bounty – sharing is caring!
+Feel free to [/split](https://docs.algora.io/commands) that bounty – sharing is caring!

 ## How to Dive In